Jokeren/COMP522/report-correctness.md

     #3 Producer::produce(Task&) /home/kz21/Codes/COMP522/SALSA-atomic/Producer.cpp:40 (Main+0x000000403a46)
     #4 prodRun(void*) /home/kz21/Codes/COMP522/SALSA-atomic/Threads.cpp:71 (Main+0x000000412574)

+I think this data race is fine because hazard pointer linked list allows multiple readers and a single writer.

 4. Drawbacks of ThreadSanitizer

 False positive on a lot of cases, including data races on atomic variables, single-writer multiple-reader data structures, and places where data race does not affect the correctness.